 Negotiated project that enables participants to pursue individualised learning through action research or identification of a learning opportunity across the sector.

-The overarching aim of the module is to encourage participants to manage their own professional development through action research / independent study to enhance teaching and learning.
+The overarching aim of the module is to encourage participants to manage their own professional development through action research / independent study to evaluate teaching and learning and enhance practice.

 By the end of this module the student should be able to: